skrYugadharshini/PPE-Safety-Monitor/README.md

 ✔ High accuracy for person detection
 ✔ Works on real-world images

+## Dataset
+This project uses a combined dataset built from:
+- a public Kaggle PPE/construction safety dataset
+- 57 manually labeled custom images collected from Google and annotated in Roboflow

+Both datasets use the same 5 classes:
+- helmet
+- no-helmet
+- no-vest
+- person
+- vest

+Final combined dataset size:
+- Train: 3047
+- Validation: 113
+- Test: 108
+- Total: 3268
+Step 10: What proof to show to the hiring team

+For proof, include:

+Kaggle source name and screenshot
+Roboflow project screenshot
+screenshot of your labeled bounding boxes screenshot of folder counts maybe one before-label and after-label example

+That is enough.

+Step 11: Best commit for this

+When you upload this file, use:

+Add dataset documentation and data source details
+Step 12: What I need from you next

+Send me these 3 things:

+the exact Kaggle dataset name or link your exact 5 class names from data.yaml whether you want me to also write the proof section with screenshot captions and the Safety Rules Definition next

+If you want, I can also give you a small Python code block to count exact class distribution from your label files.

 🚀 ✅ 6.
 HONEST EVALUATION (VERY IMPORTANT 💯)
 📌 Where model performs well
 Detecting person